Diethood » Recipes » Dinner Recipes » Chicken Recipes » Easy Chicken Cassoulet

 chicken pieces, beans, and smoke sausage slices in a white braiser.

-This one is an easy cassoulet you can make at home.
-With basic ingredients like boneless, skinless chicken breast and canned beans, it’s easy to make this low-hassle, big-payoff dish that tastes like you let it simmer away all day in a Provençal oven.
+Pork and beans, baked beans, beans and rice, pasta e fagioli; when it comes to hearty, rustic bean dishes, I love them ALL!
+And this cassoulet has to be right up there in the top five best bean recipes ever!
+This is an easy cassoulet recipe you can make at home.
+With basic ingredients like bites of chicken and canned beans, it’s easy to make this low-hassle, big-payoff dish that tastes like you let it simmer away all day in a Provençal oven.
+The flavors of wine, chicken, sausage, and thyme mingle with tender white beans for a dinner that will stick to your ribs and make you feel comforted.

 What Is Cassoulet?

-But, whatever regional chefs across France, and even the world may say, the origins of cassoulet are simple: French medieval peasants created this thick, hearty bean soup dish using what they had on hand.
+If you’re wondering just what cassoulet (pronounced cass-oo-LAY) actually is, you’re not alone!
+Cassoulet experts debate about whether a “genuine” or “authentic” cassoulet should have goose or duck, this kind of sausage or that kind of sausage, pork, mutton, etc. But, whatever regional chefs across may say, the origins of cassoulet are simple: French medieval peasants created this thick, hearty bean soup dish using what they had on hand.
 This usually included white beans, some kind of sausage, poultry, and perhaps other scraps or joints of meat.
+Today, cassoulet can be as simple as beans and sausage in a can.
+On the other hand, it can be a gourmet concoction, with all kinds of unique ingredients, at a fancy restaurant!

 spoon stirring through chicken cassoulet prepared with chicken pieces sausage.